HaleOIC/Tai-e-Framework/NJU/note.md

 - Usually refer to building Control Flow Graph (CFG)
 - CFG serves as the basic structure for static analysis
-- The node in CFG can be an individual 3-address instruction, or (usually) a Basic Block (BB)
+- The node in CFG can be an individual 3-address instruction or (usually) a Basic Block (BB)

 Basic blocks (BB) are maximal sequences of consecutive three-address instructions with the properties that